jtm2021/Calculator/README.md

 ![Mockup](./images/division-alert.png)

-    -- Users can input a decimal point but the code prevent users to input more than one decimal point at a time.
+    - Users can input a decimal point but the code prevent users to input more than one decimal point at a time.

+    - The negative symbol is deactivated when the display is empty.
+Users can only convert a value to negative once there is number input.